-PICSPIRATION SUNDAY: I was on my way to my summer house.
-It was late.
+PICSPIRATION SUNDAY: I was on my way to my summer house and I was looking for a car insurance near me, It was late.
 I was tired.
 But I just had to stop the car when I passed the small town Ølen in western Norway.

 Many people put away their camera when it gets dark.
 But often there is no reason to do so, at least if you have a solid tripod as assistant.